Ferdinand hospitalised: United legend shares gripping ordeal after brain scan

 - The illness forced Ferdinand to miss key punditry roles, including Arsenal vs PSG and Manchester United vs Bilbao

-- Now back home and recovering, Ferdinand shared gratitude for the medical team and support received
+- Now back home and recovering, Ferdinand expressed gratitude for the medical team and support received

 Ghana’s top stories, now easier to find.
 Discover our new search feature!

-Football legend and popular pundit Rio Ferdinand has spoken for the first time about a recent health crisis that saw him miss high-profile media duties and left fans concerned for his wellbeing.
+Football legend and popular pundit Rio Ferdinand has spoken for the first time about a recent health crisis that saw him miss high-profile media duties and left fans concerned about his well-being.

 The ex-England defender was notably absent during the second legs of the European semi-finals, including Arsenal’s clash with Paris Saint-Germain and Manchester United’s game against Athletic Bilbao.